dolphindb/release/0.99/README.md

 * Added function `hex` to display integers in hexadecimal format.

-* Added function concatDateTime that combine date and time object to one temporal object.
+* Added function `concatDateTime` that combines a DATE-type object and an object of type SECOND, TIME or NANOTIME to one object.

+* Added function `isDuplicated` to mark duplicate values in one or multiple vectors.

 > Improvements